SriramVignesh18/Bank_Management/Readme.md

 3) Game Loop: The game loop continues while the player's position is less than 100.
 The player's position updates based on the dice roll and the ladder or snake positions.
 4) Ladders and Snakes: The check_position() function in Python handles updating the player's position if they land on a ladder or snake.
 5) Throw Counting: The game tracks the number of dice throws.
 However, rolls of 6 do not count towards the throw count.
 Additionally, if a player's position exceeds 100 after a dice roll, that throw is not counted.
-# Color Definitions:
-I've defined some ANSI color escape codes using #define macros for better readability:
-a) RESET_COLOR → Resets the text color back to default.
-b) RED_COLOR → For snakes (bad spots).
-c) GREEN_COLOR → For ladders (good spots).
-d) YELLOW_COLOR → For the player's current position.
-e) WHITE_COLOR → For all other grid positions.
-# Display Function (displayBoard):
-Each grid square is colored differently based on its content:
-1) Ladders (Green): Positions like 4, 9, 21, etc.
-2) Snakes (Red): Positions like 17, 46, 62, etc.
-3) Current Position (Yellow): The player's current position.
-4) Empty Squares (White): All other squares.